Evelyn-PA/Evelyn-PA/README.md

 # 💫 About Me:
 👋 Hi, I'm Evelyn Nguyen, a third-year IT student at HAMK.
 I'm passionate about front-end development and currently seeking an internship to apply my skills in a real-world setting.
-I'm proficient in HTML, CSS, and JavaScript, and I'm eager to learn and grow as a developer.
+I'm proficient in HTML, CSS, JavaScript and React, and I'm eager to learn and grow as a developer.

 ## 🌐 Socials: